search icon

 Sole proprietorship simply means that, legally, you own the business by yourself.
 As a sole proprietor, you may need to obtain an EIN if you:

-• Are going to send any independent contractors 1099.
+• Are going to send any independent contractors a 1099

-• Bought or inherited your business.
-(This will take more research to determine.)
+• Bought or inherited your business (this can take some research)

 Partnerships and Corporations

-The IRS requires all business entities (partnerships and corporations) to obtain and use an EIN.
+The IRS requires certain business entities (partnerships and corporations) to obtain and use an EIN.
+This number is crucial for filing federal taxes and ensuring compliance with federal tax regulations.

 If you are a contractor or a sole proprietor and are not required by the IRS to have an EIN, you may still want one.
 An EIN benefits your business by: